slateci/slate-catalog/incubator/open-ondemand/open-ondemand/README.md

     tempPassword: <temporary_password_here>
 ```

-## Environmental Changes (Optional)
+## Advanced (Interactive Apps and Remote Desktop)

 ### Authentication

-The LinuxHost Adapter also requires passwordless SSH for all users which is
+The LinuxHost Adapter requires passwordless SSH for all users which is
 most easily configured by establishing host-level trust.
+To enable hostBased

-To enable hostBased Authentication, first go to each backend resources
+Authentication, first go to each backend resources and add public host keys
-and add public host keys from the OnDemand server to a file called
+from the OnDemand server to a file called `/etc/ssh/ssh_known_hosts` using
-`/etc/ssh/ssh_known_hosts` using the`ssh-keyscan` command.
+the`ssh-keyscan` command.

 ```bash
 ssh-keyscan [IP_ADDR] >> /etc/ssh/ssh_known_hosts